 - Customer-managed controls: controls managed by your organization, which you're responsible for implementing

 An assessment is an evaluation of a template that initiates the scoring process for your organization.
 Assessments group the actions necessary to meet the requirements of a standard, regulation, or law.
 For example, you may have an assessment that, when you complete all actions within it, brings your Office 365 settings in line with ISO 27001 requirements.

-Assessments include several components:
+Assessments have several components: